queil/ring-vscode/README.md

 # ring-vscode

-Ring-VsCode is an extension for [ring!](https://github.com/AccountTechnologies/ring) - a service launcher and monitor designed to help teams during the transition from the legacy into the cloud.
+Ring-VsCode is an extension for [ring!](https://github.com/queil/ring) - a meta-orchestrator for developers.

 ## Features